Finnish Rapid Deployment Force

 - proficiency in other languages,

 - flawless record of traffic offences,

-The application deadline of Contingent 1/2021 is 15 January 2020.
+The application deadline of Contingent 1/2022 is 15 January 2021.
 Fill in your application at: https://asiointi.puolustusvoimat.fi/en from 1st of September 2020 onwards.
 The two-day entrance exams for Contingent 1/2021 have been postponed and are now organized in August 2020 - during the 33th week.
-The applicants will receive further information about the entrance exams by the end of February.
+The applicants will receive further information about the entrance exams between the end of April and beginning of May.

 - Apply for the rapid deployment force training (YouTube)